JohnHuang1/Daily-Tracker/README.md

 First flutter app and first time using firestore for user login and data storage.

-Includes android homescreen widget and iOS homescreen widget (not yet implemented).
+Includes android homescreen widget and iOS homescreen widget.